scarletjs/scarlet/README.md

 ```
 This stops you from writing each member when setting up an interceptor.
 It allows you to change *someFunction* and not have to change the interceptor definition; this is especially nice for logging all method calls in an object.

+### Create Asynchronous interceptors

-Another benefit of using Scarlet is it allows you to create **asynchronous** interceptors on **synchronous** calls without having to change a method to contain a callback. here is an example
+Scarlet allows you to create **asynchronous** interceptors on **synchronous** calls without having to change a method to contain a callback. here is an example

 ```javascript
 function asyncInterceptor(proceed){